Maria Beckley Kāhea: Death and burial

 Kahea died at the Sanatorium in Honolulu on the evening of July 11, 1909, from the shock of a surgery for stomach cancer.
 Her funeral was held in the following afternoon from the Cathedral Basilica of Our Lady of Peace.
-Her service was attended by relatives, representatives of the old chiefly lines of Hawaii, and members of the Kaʻahumanu Society and the Cathedral was "packed to the very doors" with wellwishers.
+Her service was attended by relatives, representatives of the old chiefly lines of Hawaii, and members of the Kaʻahumanu Society and the Cathedral was "packed to the very doors" with well-wishers.
 One of her pallbearers was Edward Kamakau Lilikalani.
 She was buried at the Oahu Cemetery beside other members of the Beckley family.
 She was succeeded as kahu by her husband David Kahea.